eltaline/ctrl/README.md

 - Multi threading
 - Supports HTTPS and Auth/IP authorization
 - Supported HTTP methods: GET, POST
-- Parallel execution of tasks in real time
+- Parallel execution of tasks in realtime
 - Receiving tasks in the queue for deferred parallel execution of commands
 - Limiting the maximum number of threads per virtual host
 - Supports continuous task execution queue